 - Be Internet-Savvy.
 Find your job online with www.seek.co.nz, Trade Me or the Herald Online Classifieds.

 - Be Word-Savvy.
-Even if the job you’re applying for has nothing to do with computers (beauty therapist or chef), you still have to prepare a CV and a covering email that you can customise depending on the position you’re applying for.
+Even if the job you are applying for has nothing to do with computers (beauty therapist or chef), you still have to prepare a CV and a covering email that you can customise depending on the position you are applying for.
 Search the internet for blank CV templates you can fill in.
+Moreover, you might also want to take a look at a few different job offer letter samples online before the real job offers start coming in.
+Put simply, by taking a look at an offer letter sample, you can be sure that you are getting the best possible job offers and employment packages based on your previous experience and current ability level.

 - Be PowerPoint-Savvy.
 Many job interviewers appreciate the proactive approach.
-If you’re applying for a managerial position, prepare a PowerPoint presentation of the things you would do in the first three months on the job.
+If you are applying for a managerial position, prepare a PowerPoint presentation of the things you would do in the first three months on the job.

 - Be Computer-Savvy.
 Any office job, be it a receptionist or a manager, involves computers.
 The adverts read like copies of one another.
 “To step into this role,” most

 - Stay in touch with your area of expertise.
 Even a preschool teacher nowadays needs to create reports using a computer and a digital camera.
-If you’re a graphic designer, you may be required to have, quoting one job ad, “excellent skills in InDesign, Illustrator and Photoshop working on a PC platform.”
-If you’re a programmer returning to work after 10 years of raising kids, you may have to brush up on threads, WCF, .Net, and business cases.
+If you are a graphic designer, you may be required to have, quoting one job ad, “excellent skills in InDesign, Illustrator and Photoshop working on a PC platform.”
+If you are a programmer returning to work after 10 years of raising kids, you may have to brush up on threads, WCF, .Net, and business cases.
 The exact technology you need will depend on your field.

 setting up your own business

-Whether your business involves catering for kids’ birthday parties or selling hand-made jewellery, you will need:
+Whether your business involves catering for birthday parties or selling hand-made jewellery, you will need:

 - a website (try Google Sites)